Nick-Henkey/rpi-access-point/README.md

 # Readme
-Quick and dirty setup for Raspberry Pi Access Point and server.
+Quick and dirty setup for Raspberry Pi Access Point and VPN router.

 ## Access Point
 Run the following commands: